Universe-E/healthgram/items/report.md

 *[What is your application, what does it do?
 Include photos or diagrams if necessary]*

-*Healthgram is a social media application specifically targeting healthcare workers and patients, it provides latest medicare posts for all users, give information and professional advice for special groups, such as medical treatments, recent progress on bio-sciences, and latest news on healthcare policies.
-You can also use this application to post your ideas on healthcare issues.*
+**Healthgram** is a social media application specifically targeting healthcare workers and patients, it provides latest medicare posts for all users, give information and professional advice for special groups, such as medical treatments, recent progress on bio-sciences, and latest news on healthcare policies.
+You can also use this application to post your ideas on healthcare issues.

 ### Application Use Cases and or Examples

 *[Provide use cases and examples of people using your application.
 Who are the target users of your application?
 How do the users use your application?]*

-A patient names Alice wants to know something about his illnesses, and see a public post by physician Bob on the Healthgram app
+A patient names Alice wants to know something about his illnesses, and see a public post by physician Bob on the **Healthgram** app

 1. Alice found that the medicare advice from Bob is useful
-2. The post is edited by Bob with the content is mainly about adjust your daily diet to keep away from diseases
+2. The **post** is edited by Bob with the content is mainly about adjust your daily diet to keep away from diseases
-3. Alice followed doctor Bob, each time when Bob sends new posts, Alice will receive new notification from him
+3. Alice **followed** doctor Bob, each time when Bob **sends new posts**, Alice will receive new notification from him
-4. Alice want to inquiry her conditions in privacy with Bob, she set some of her posts private, so that no other people can see these posts
+4. Alice want to inquiry her conditions in privacy with Bob, she set some of her **posts** **private**, so that no other people can see these posts
-5. After Alice's illnesses were cured, she unfollowed doctor Bob, this operation will let her not to receive notification from doctor Bob
+5. After Alice's illnesses were cured, she **unfollowed** doctor Bob, this operation will let her not to receive **notification** from doctor Bob

 Here is a map navigation application example

 *Targets Users: Patients*

-* Patients can use it to search for useful posts by keywords
+* Patients can use it to **search** for useful posts **by keywords**
-* Patients can add their own posts to share recent progress on their conditions
+* Patients can **add their own posts** to share recent progress on their conditions
-* Patients can learn the knowledge from public posts
+* Patients can learn the knowledge from **public posts**
-* Patients can set visibility of posts to private to protect their privacy
+* Patients can **set visibility** of posts to private to protect their privacy
-* Patients can follow other patients, or doctors to trace their status
+* Patients can **follow** other patients, or doctors to trace their status

 *Target Users: Doctors*

-* Doctors can publish professional suggestions
+* Doctors can **publish** professional **suggestions**
-* Doctors can follow other doctors and patients for better medical treatment inquiry
+* Doctors can **follow** other doctors and patients for better medical treatment inquiry
-* Doctors can set privacy status due to privacy protection
+* Doctors can **set privacy status** due to privacy protection

 *List all the use cases in text descriptions or create use case diagrams.
 Please refer to https://www.visual-paradigm.com/guide/uml-unified-modeling-language/what-is-use-case-diagram/ for use case diagram.*